trufactor/trufactor/README.md

 // If trying to compare more than two pois at a time {"error": "Can only compare two pois at a time."}

+// If attempting to lookup multiple addresses at a time {"error": "Can only lookup one address at a time."}

 // If doing a poi comparison and state is missing {"error": "Missing state in poi comparison lookup."}

+// If attempting to do an address lookup without state {"error": "Missing state in address lookup."}

 // If doing a poi comparison and city is missing {"error": "Missing city in poi comparison lookup."}

+// If attempting to do an address lookup without city {"error": "Missing city in address lookup."}

 // If doing a poi comparison and poi is missing {"error": "Missing poi in poi comparison lookup."}

+// If there are multiple states, cities or pois with an address lookup {"error": "Invalid format for address lookup."}

 // If doing a poi lookup and state is missing {"error": "Missing state in poi lookup."}